nomeata/inspection-testing/README.md

    programming)
  * checking the absence of a certain type (useful in the context of list or stream fusion)
+ * checking the absence of a a use of certian functions
  * checking the absence of allocation (generally useful)
+ * checking the absence of typeclass-overloaded code

 In general, the checks need to be placed in the same module as the checked-definition.